libmapper/libmapper/README.markdown

-same signal you might consider one of the many alternatives, such as the [SenseWorld DataNetwork](http://sensestage.hexagram.ca), a [SuperCollider](http://supercollider.sourceforge.net/)-based mapping framework based on the central-server approach.
+same signal you might consider one of the many alternatives, such as the [SenseWorld DataNetwork](http://sensestage.hexagram.ca), a [SuperCollider](http://supercollider.sourceforge.net/)-based mapping framework using a central-server approach.

 Future plans
 ------------